rcardin/rcardin.github.io/_drafts/a-cameo-that-is-worth-an-oscar.markdown

 This is exactly the problem we are trying to resolve.

 Actors often model long-lived asynchronous processes, in which a response in the future corresponds to a message sent earlier.
-Meanwhile, the context of execution of the Actoer could be changed.
+Meanwhile, the context of execution of the Actor could be changed.
 In the case of an Actor, its context is represented by all the mutable variables owned by the Actor itself.
 A notable example is the `sender` variable that stores the sender of the current message being processed by an Actor.

 ### Context handling in Actorbase actors

 Let's make a concrete example.
 In Actorbase there are two types of Actors among the others: `StoreFinder` and `Storekeeper`.
-Each Actor of type `StoreFinder` represents a _distributed map_ or a _table_, but it does not phisically store the key-value couples.
+Each Actor of type `StoreFinder` represents a _distributed map_ or a _table_, but it does not physically store the key-value couples.
 This information is stored by `Storekeeper` Actors.
 So, each `StoreFinder` owns a distributed set of its key-value couples, which means that owns a set of `Storekeeper` actors that stores the information for it.

 `StoreFinder` can route to its `Storekeeper` many types of messages, which represent CRUD operations on the data stored.
 The problem here is that if a `StoreFinder` owns _n_ `Storekeeper`, to _find_ which value corresponds to a _key_ (if any), it has to send _n_ messages of type `Get("key")` to each `StoreFinder`.
 Once all the `Storekeeper` answer to the query messages, the `StoreFinder` can answer to its caller with the requested _value_.

-The sequence diagram below depicts excactly the above scenario.
+The sequence diagram below depicts exactly the above scenario.

 ![StoreFinder with two Storekeeper scenario](/assets/2017-11-16/sequence_diagram_sf_sk.png)

-The number of answer of `Storekeeper` actors and the body of their responses represent the execution context of `StoreFinder` actor.
+The number of answers of `Storekeeper` actors and the body of their responses represents the execution context of `StoreFinder` actor.

 ## Actor's context handling
 So, we need to identify a concrete method to handle the execution context of an Actor.
 The problem is that between the sending of a message and the time when the relative response is received, an actor processes many other messages.